 It can also be someone you call just to talk.
 It can be a sibling or another mama who can be there to listen to you and provide emotional support.

-If you’re looking for more educational resources, you can also take a breastfeeding course (save 10% with code HOLLOWTOWHOLE).
+If you’re looking for more educational resources, you can also take breastfeeding courses on exclusive pumping or learn how to master your milk supply.

 In my experience, the more knowledge I had about breastfeeding, the better I was at overcoming challenges and the more empowered I felt.